AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/README.md

 Each dictionary contains specific information about a particular EEG dataset, such as the number of classes, class names, number of EEG channels, sampling rate, channel names, number of subjects, and total number of trials.

-#### Dataset Basic Infos:
+### Dataset Basic Infos:

-After defining individual dataset information dictionaries, the code creates a master dictionary named datasets_basic_infos.
+After defining individual dataset information dictionaries, the code creates a master dictionary named `datasets_basic_infos`.
 This master dictionary contains all the dataset information dictionaries, indexed by their names (aguilera_traditional, aguilera_gamified, nieto, coretto, torres).
 This organization allows easy access to dataset information using the dataset names as keys.

-#### Description of Datasets:
+### Content of Datasets:
 Each dataset is described with specific details:
 * **Class information**: Number of classes and their respective names.
 * **Channel information**: Number of EEG channels and their names.
 * **Sampling information**: Number of samples, sample rate, and duration.
 * **Subject and trial information**: Number of subjects and total number of trials.

-#### Documentation and Organization:
-Comments are provided throughout the code to document and explain the purpose of each variable and dictionary key.
-The code is organized into sections, with each dataset's information clearly defined and separated.

 ## data_loaders.py

-### Description:

 This Python script is designed to load and preprocess EEG (electroencephalography) data from multiple datasets.
 It includes functions for loading data from different EEG datasets, each with its own preprocessing steps.
 The main purpose of the script is to facilitate the loading and preprocessing of EEG data for further analysis or machine learning tasks.

 ### Functions:
-Dataset Loader Functions:

 * **aguilera_dataset_loader**: Loads data from the Aguilera dataset, performs preprocessing steps such as renaming channels, filtering, and artifact removal using ICA.
 * **nieto_dataset_loader**: Loads data from the Nieto dataset, performs preprocessing steps such as selecting a time window, transforming data for classification, etc.